 You have three options when it comes to core aeration:

-- Hire a lawn service to do the job
+- Hire a lawn service to do the job.

-- Rent a core aerator
+- Rent a core aerator.

-- Buy an aerator
+- Buy an aerator.

+The average homeowner should be able to either hire a lawn service or to rent a core aerator.
+When it comes to buying, not only is cost an issue but so is storage.
 Dethatching a lawn by means of a core aerator is probably not going to be a yearly task.
-Do you really have enough space in your garage or storage shed to store an extra piece of large equipment that you might not even use some years?
-An exception might be made if you own a tractor or a riding lawn mower, because you can buy an attachment for these machines that will allow you to aerate your lawn.
+Whenever it is not in use, this large piece of equipment will be taking up space in your garage or storage shed.
+An exception might be made if you own a tractor or a riding lawn mower because you can buy an attachment for these machines that will allow you to aerate your lawn.

-And how would you pick between the other two options?
-Well, if you are not physically up to the job, do not live near a rental center, or just plain do not like gadgets very much, it might make sense for you to choose to hire a lawn service to do this work.
+If you are not physically up to the job, do not live near a rental center, or just plain do not like gadgets very much, it might make sense for you to choose to hire a lawn service to do this work.
 Otherwise, renting is a great option.